cduggn/ccExplorer/README.md

 AWS resource types.
 This can be achieved by using the group by and filter flags

-- If no billing period is specified, thecurrent calendar month will be used.
+- If no billing period is specified, the current calendar month will be used.
+- UnblendedCost is the default cost metric.
+Other metrics can be specified using the `-i` flag.
+- Selecting the chart output format `-p chart` returns a pie chart of the 15 most expensive services.
 - Results are sorted by cost in descending order.
 - Refunds, discounts and credits are applied automatically.
 The `-l` flag should be used to exclude this behavior.